0xPhaze/upgrade-scripts/README.md

 ### Running on Mainnet
-If not running on a testnet, adding `CONFIRM_DEPLOYMENT=true CONFIRM_UPGRADE=true forge ...` might be necessary.
+If not running on a testnet, adding `UPGRADE_SCRIPTS_CONFIRM_DEPLOY=true UPGRADE_SCRIPTS_CONFIRM_UPGRADE=true forge ...` might be necessary.
 This is an additional safety measure.

 ### Testing with Upgrade Scripts